Skip to main content

 MentatLab

-Mission Control interface for building, monitoring, and executing DAG-based agent workflows in private environments.
+Mission Control interface for building, validating, monitoring, and executing DAG-based agent workflows in private environments.

-Loom Core governs context routing and policy boundaries; MentatLab provides the operator UX for DAG design and run visibility.
+Loom Core governs context routing and policy boundaries.
+MentatLab provides the DAG design and run-visibility layer over direct API model calls, internal services, and private FlexInfer endpoints.

 Deployment boundary